openedx/openedx-webhooks/docs/details.rst

   - Blended pull requests get "blended" applied as a GitHub label and Jira label.

-  - Core committer pull requests get "core-commiter" as a Jira label and "core committer" as a GitHub label.
+  - Core committer pull requests get "core-commiter" as a Jira label.
+They get "core committer" and "open-source-contribution" as GitHub labels.

   - Regular pull requests get "open-source-contribution" as a GitHub label.